jorabin/KeePassJava2/readme.md

 There are numerous well-understood problems with storing passwords as Strings in Java.
-See [this discussion](./PropertyValueProtection.md) about the KeePassJava2 approach to storing passwords, which is implemented in this release.
+See [this discussion](./PropertyValueProtection.md) about the KeePassJava2 approach to storing passwords.

 ### Discussion

 Password databases are modelled as a three layer abstraction.

 A *Database* is a collection of records whose physical representation needs only to be capable of rendering as a stream. *Entries* hold the information of value in the database and *Groups* allow the structuring of entries into collections, just like a folder structure.

 The Database has a root group and by following subgroups of the root group the tree structure of the database can be navigated.
 Entries belong to groups.
 Entries can be moved between groups and groups can also be moved between groups.
 However, entries and groups created in one database cannot be moved to another database without being converted:

     database.newEntry(entryToCopy);
     database.newGroup(groupToCopy);